DmxLarchey/Kruskal-Veldman/README.md

 When the intention is to review the code base of `Kruskal-Veldman` with the help of an IDE for the Coq proof assistant, the procedure is a bit different.
-Then it is advised to download the current code base, either via the [release](https://github.com/DmxLarchey/Kruskal-Veldman/releases), or cloning the `main` branch here, and unpack it in say the `Kruskal-Veldman` directory.
+Then it is advised to download the current code base, either via the [latest release](https://github.com/DmxLarchey/Kruskal-Veldman/releases), or cloning the `main` branch here, and unpacking it in say the `Kruskal-Veldman` directory.
 ```console
 git clone https://github.com/DmxLarchey/Kruskal-Veldman.git
 cd Kruskal-Veldman